venkat/SupportHero/README.md

 Support Hero is a command line tool for managing a team's on-duty schedule.
 It is meant for small teams with day-based schedules with one team member on daily duty.

 The schedule is specified by giving a starting order.
-CA holidays (coming soon) and weekends are automatically excluded from the schedule.
+CA holidays and weekends are automatically excluded from the schedule.

 Please head to the [wiki](https://github.com/venkat/SupportHero/wiki "Support Hero Wiki") for more details!